floragunncom/search-guard-docs/addendum_c_tls_primer.md

 ## TLS in a nutshell

-TLS (often referred to as "SSL" for historical reasons) is a cryptographic protocol to secure the communication over a computer network.
+TLS (aka SSLv3) is a cryptographic protocol to secure the communication over a computer network.
 It uses **symmetric encryption** to encrypt the transmitted data, by negotiating a **unique secret** at the start of any **TLS session** between two participating parties.
 It uses **public key cryptography** to authenticate the identity of the participating parties.

-TLS supports many different ways for exchanging keys and encrypting data.
+TLS supports different ways to exchange keys and encrypt data.

 ### Certificates & Certificate authorities

-TLS uses certificates ("digital certificates") for encrypting traffic and for identifying and authenticating the two participating parties in a TLS session.
+TLS uses certificates ("digital certificates") for encrypting traffic and for identifying and authenticating the two parties in a TLS session.

-To be more precise, a digital certificate certifies the ownership of a public key by the named subject of the certificate.
+To be more precise, a digital certificate certifies the ownership of a public key by the common name in the certificate.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security#Digital_certificates)).

 The public key is then used for the actual encryption.